 How do you use semaglutide?

-Your dedicated nurse practitioner at Viva Wellness will guide you in how to use the semaglutide injection.
-Your scheduled dose of semaglutide will be given by your healthcare provider.
+Your dedicated nurse practitioner at VIVA Wellness will guide you in how to use the compounded semaglutide injection.
+Your scheduled dose of compounded semaglutide will be given by your healthcare provider.
 You will be on a regular dosing schedule, receiving a shot under the skin of your stomach area, thighs, or upper arm.
 It is recommended that you use a different body area each time you receive a shot.
 We will help you keep track of the injection site to make sure you rotate body areas.
 If you take insulin to manage blood sugar, injecting them in the same body area is acceptable, but the shots should not be right next to each other.

 What is the difference between Wegovy and Ozempic?

 Wegovy is a prescription weight-management semaglutide injection taken once weekly.
 It is available in five different doses and is given on the same day each week, at any time, with or without food.

 Ozempic is a semaglutide injection available in three doses used for adults with type 2 diabetes to improve blood sugar in conjunction with diet and exercise.
 It also reduces the risk of major cardiovascular events such as heart attack, stroke, or death in adults with type 2 diabetes and known heart disease.

 The major difference to note is that Wegovy is approved both for the treatment of excess weight and obesity, whereas Ozempic is approved only for the treatment of Type 2 diabetes.
 However, both have been shown to be safe and effective for weight loss when used together with lifestyle changes like diet and exercise.
 Also, Wegovy is available at slightly higher doses than Ozempic.
 Both will help reduce appetite and control high blood sugar.

 How do I know if semaglutide is right for me?